WERA-LP: Arlington Independent Media financial crisis and silence

-The audit of AIM concluded that over $1 million in expenditures, over half of which were public funds, were improperly documented or could not be substantiated at all.
-The audit also criticized other deficient financial practices, including a lack of annual audits and placing public and non-public funds in the same bank account in violation of its agreement with the county.
+The audit of AIM concluded in the fall of 2024, and found much of AIM's spending was either poorly documented or could not be substantiated at all.
+Auditors were unable to determine how $536,210 of $1.05 million in PEG funds were spent, and concluded some or all of it was illegally spent on operating costs.
+Additionally, over $400,000 of operational spending was improperly documented.
+The audit found that 31 percent of AIM's overall expenditures went to 49 consultants, though the organization was only able to provide contracts for 12 of them.
+The audit also criticized other deficient financial practices, including a lack of annual reporting and placing public and non-public funds in the same bank account in violation of its agreement with the county.
+The report also faulted Arlington County for a lack of oversight of AIM's spending practices.
 The entire board of AIM was replaced with volunteers as a result.
 The case was referred to an outside special counsel, who declined to file criminal charges.
-Arlington County subsequently allowed AIM back into its transmitter building to re-install its broadcasting equipment.
-On March 7, 2025, WERA-LP resumed broadcasting the same automated music feed in order to preserve its license.
+Arlington County subsequently allowed AIM back into its transmitter space to restart operations of WERA-LP.
+On March 7, 2025, WERA-LP resumed broadcasting the same automated lo-fi music feed in order to preserve its license.

-WERA-LP went silent again on July 28, and local media reported its wera.fm domain name expired and Arlington Independent Media's website also went offline.
+WERA-LP went silent again on July 28, 2025, and local media reported its wera.fm domain name had expired and Arlington Independent Media's main website also went offline.
 Nearly the entire board of directors had resigned in the interim.
 One of the two remaining board members was unable to answer when asked why the station and website were offline.
 A letter from one of the departing members indicated there were now efforts to find another organization to take over the license, but that "discussions are ongoing, and nothing is imminent."
-In late August, Arlington County began auctioning off WERA-LP's studio and transmitting equipment in an attempt to recover $70,000 in unpaid taxes and rent.
-In a filing with the FCC, station representatives claimed Arlington County locked them out of its radio room without warning, called the tax delinquency "alleged", and stated it would reacquire the equipment necessary for broadcasting and construct the station outside of the county-controlled room.
-County Board of Supervisors Chair Takis Karatonis stated in a September 2025 public hearing that there was nothing the county could do to save AIM if it was unable to repay its debt.
+In late August, Arlington County seized all of AIM's property in an attempt to recover roughly $70,000 of unpaid taxes and rent via auction.
+In a filing with the FCC, station representatives claimed Arlington County locked them out of the radio transmission room without warning, called the tax delinquency "alleged", and stated it would reacquire the equipment necessary for broadcasting and construct the station elsewhere.
+County Board Chair Takis Karatonis stated in a September 2025 public hearing that there was nothing the county could do to save AIM if it was unable to repay its debt.